 Not only is the Katana-Air easy to carry, but you are also carrying an immense amount of tonal capability along with you.
 The Amp simulations are truly convincing to play through and will work in just about any genre you might find yourself in, whether it be an acoustic gig or a metal gig.
 The effects are what you can expect from Boss: the best.
-This amp gives you classic sounding effects pedals that you’ve heard on countless records.
+This optional battery powered guitar amp gives you classic sounding effects pedals that you’ve heard on countless records.

 It saves you money by not having to go out and buy more pedals.
 The EQ controls allow you to further shape the sound to your liking, so this amp works well with any guitar you might put in front of it.
 The speakers may be a bit small for larger gigs on its own, but if you throw a microphone in front of it you’ll be plenty loud and full sounding.